 The Sach Pass walk is moderate to severe in difficulty.
 You would be capable of completing the trek with minimum effort if you have a fair level of fitness.

 When is the ideal time to trek on the Sach Pass Trek?

-The months of June, September, and mid-October are the finest for trekking on Sach Pass with September being the most appropriate month to visit.
+The months of June, September, and mid-October are the best for trekking on Sach Pass with September being the most appropriate month to visit.